proycon/gecco/README.md

 environment.

 Gecco uses memory-based technologies, and depending on the models you train, may take up considerable memory.
-For we recommend *at least* 16MB RAM.
+Therefore we recommend *at least* 16MB RAM, training may require even more.
 For various modules, model size may be reduced by increasing frequency thresholds, but this will come at the cost of reduced accuracy.

 Gecco will only run on POSIX-complaint operating systems (i.e. Linux, BSD, Mac OS X), not on Windows.